normanjaeckel/Kirchnerdienst/README.md

 # Kirchnerdienst

-A small tool to manage the working times of church assistants.
+A small tool to manage the working times of church assistants of our parish.

 Clone this repository including submodules: